 Many native reservations have treatment programs available, but this is not always the case across the US, while most American Indians and Alaskan Natives are unable to find programs, specifically for them.
-According to the SAMHSA one in eight Alaska Natives and American Indians whom were older than twelve years got classified as having a substance abuse issue.
-Within the rural areas, a person is more likely to find treatment programs operated by Indian Health Services and Tribal Governments, while unfortunately many of these programs are only able to operate out patient services.
-American Indian and Alaskan Native treatment programs are there to assist residents of the reservation and people of Native American decent and background.
+According to the SAMHSA, one in eight Alaska Natives and American Indians who were older than twelve years got classified as having a substance abuse issue.
+Within the rural areas, a person is more likely to find treatment programs operated by Indian Health Services and Tribal Governments, while unfortunately many of these programs are only able to operate outpatient services.
+American Indian and Alaskan Native treatment programs are there to assist residents of the reservation and people of Native American descent and background.
 These programs can be quite successful when applied properly, and the person shows a certain dedication to achieving complete recovery.

-Alcohol abuse continues to be a major issue in the US among all of its residents, but American Indians through out history have had a stigma attached to their culture for battling alcohol abuse.
-When a survey was conducted with American Indian death certificates it showed that over a four year period; alcohol being the cause of death, was four times as common then in the rest of the American population.
+Alcohol abuse continues to be a major issue in the US among all of its residents, but American Indians throughout history have had a stigma attached to their culture for battling alcohol abuse.
+When a survey was conducted with American Indian death certificates it showed that over a four-year period; alcohol being the cause of death, was four times as common than in the rest of the American population.
 Many of these deaths occurred from suicide, homicide, liver disease, and traffic collisions.
 Many times alcohol abuse will lead to an abuse of other drugs and substances and this will only make the already existing problems more difficult to handle while creating new issues to deal with.

-Drug and alcohol addiction in Native American communities can be associated with many different factors, but poverty and crime are a major player.
+Drug and alcohol addiction in Native American communities can be associated with many different factors, but poverty and crime are major players.
 Many Native American communities face high unemployment rates, with many families living below the poverty line.
-Because of this, addiction can occur, but fortunately there are drug and alcohol treatment programs, specifically available for Native Americans and people of Indian decent.
-These programs are geared specifically towards their culture, and show some good success in helping Native American residents become fully rehabilitated.
+Because of this, addiction can occur, but fortunately, there are drug and alcohol treatment programs, specifically available for Native Americans and people of Indian descent.
+These programs are geared specifically towards their culture and show some good success in helping Native American residents become fully rehabilitated.